 Prior to joining Orreco, she worked for 3 years with UK Anti-Doping.
 Georgie is also an elite endurance athlete.
 She has represented the British Athletics Team and won her first international marathon in 2015.

-Colin Morrissey is Orreco’s Vice President of Operations.
+Colin Morrissey is Orreco’s Vice President of EMEA and Strategic Partnerships.
 Colin leads our marketing, media and corporate division and manages our global network of contacts and partners.
-Prior to joining Orreco, he was a founding partner of Horizon Sports Management, one of the world’s premier golf management companies, where he managed the business affairs of multiple Major winners and Ryder Cup players.
-Colin is a member of the board of the Children’s Medical Research Foundation USA and has helped to raise over $5m since 2012 for Our Lady’s Children’s Hospital, Crumlin, Ireland.
+Colin was a founding partner of Horizon, one of the world’s premier golf management companies, where he managed the business affairs of multiple Major winners and Ryder Cup players.

 Dr Ara Suppiah is a Sports Medicine Physician and provides clinical support where needed.
 Trained in Sports Medicine and Emergency Medicine, he has spent more than 20 years practicing medicine and working with elite athletes around the world.
 A global leader in the field of High Performance Medicine, Ara was the official team physician for the 2016 USA Ryder Cup Team and is a highly sought after sports physician on the PGA and LPGA Tours.
 He is the pioneer and founder of Functional Sports Medicine.
 He is also the Chief Medical Analyst on NBC’s Golf Channel and a regular contributor to Golf Digest.